 We will never do anything to cause you to incur further costs without your permission.

 Please note that when a tester fails calibration it is no longer eligible for the 3-day-or-free price promise.

-If your instrument requires repair and we need to replace components/boards then we cannot guarantee that test results will be retained.
+Nevertheless, we recommend that you download all your results before sending your test meter for calibration.
+As, for example, if your instrument requires repair and we need to replace components/boards then we cannot guarantee that test results will be retained.

 If your tester is experiencing problems or has ceased working, PASS Ltd is able to help.
 To take advantage of our repair service, please visit the Repairs page and fill in our booking form or quote request form.
 Once received, a member of our team will be in touch with you to discuss the process further, and you will be able to ship your device to us for repair.

 To begin this process, please fill in our booking form or quote request form.
 Once received, a member of our team will be in contact to arrange pickup and organise payment.
 Alternatively, you may ship your tester to us yourself.

 Our collections are arranged through DPD.
 This service will text or email you on the morning of your collection to inform you of the 1-hour window within which they anticipate collecting your instrument.